 Assessment Delivery & Reporting Concepts

-Not to be confused with an Item Bank Activity, an Activity ID is a reporting concept that allows you to group similar sessions for reporting purposes.
-Used for displaying or fetching student sessions based off some breakdown defined by your platform - whether that's by the specific test, the assignment or test event for that test, or some other platform defined breakdown.
+Not to be confused with an Item bank Activity, an Activity ID is a reporting concept that allows you to group similar sessions for reporting purposes.
+Used for displaying or fetching student sessions based on some breakdown defined by your platform - whether that's by a specific test, the assignment or test event for that test, or some other platform defined breakdown.

 API Consumers provide Learnosity customers with a means to "consume" our APIs.
 A single API Consumer for a Learnosity customer will contain the following: